tekumara/notes/guildai.md

 Guild is designed like a package manager & task runner (eg: the npm of ML) with experiment tracking/diffing/compare.
 Task running is a simple sequential execution of steps, rather than a complex DAG or parallel processing.

-Takes a functional approach rather than OO ie: instead of making everything subclass a `GuildModel`, small pieces can be composed together in guild.yml file.
+Takes a functional approach rather than OO ie: instead of making everything subclass a `GuildModel`, small pieces can be composed together in a *guild.yml* file.

-guild.yml could become the interface/abstraction between ML code and a scheduler.
-With the right integration tooling could imagine a guild.yml being the interface to kubeflow pipeline/airflow DAG etc.
+*guild.yml* could become the interface/abstraction between ML code and a scheduler.
+With the right integration tooling you could imagine a *guild.yml* being the interface to kubeflow pipeline/airflow DAG etc.

 Guild is integrated with TensorBoard.
 It can read scalars from tfevent files, and launch TensorBoard.

 Why record runs?
 Recording runs acts like a regression test for any refactoring.

 Guild can:

 * record metadata, eg: username, aws account, instance-type
 * record model checkpoints
 * record tensorboard training logs